ClimDesign/fixIDF/README.md

 above, it is the posterior medians in the list that will be adjusted.

-Alternatively, `fixcurves_iso()` can be used with a simpler input, more specifically a data frame similar to `median_bay`:
+Alternatively, `fixcurves_iso()` can be used with a simpler input, more specifically a data frame similar to `median_bay` (see the data preparation chapter):

 ``` r
 res_iso=fixcurves_iso(quant_bay=NULL,unadjusted.curves.df=median_bay)
 ```

-Here, the return levels in `median_bay$return_levels` will be adjusted (see the data preparation chapter).
+Here, the return levels in `median_bay$return_levels` will be adjusted.
+In this case, this column contained posterior medians from a Bayesian method, but return levels estimated from any method could be used here.

-The unadjusted and adjusted curves can now be found in `res_iso$aundjusted.curves` and `res_iso$adjusted.curves` respectively.
+The unadjusted and adjusted curves can be found in `res_iso$aundjusted.curves` and `res_iso$adjusted.curves` respectively.
 These have the same format as the curves returned from `fixcurves_alg()`.
 The unadjusted and adjusted return levels can be plotted with the functions `plotIDF()` and `plotGEV()` as already shown.

 The function also returns the variable `res_iso$did.adjustments`.
-This is `TRUE` if adjusments have been done on the initial estimates and `FALSE` if the input return levels already were consistent across return levels and return periods.
+This is `TRUE` if adjustments have been done on the initial estimates and `FALSE` if the input return levels already were consistent across return levels and return periods.